 - Authentication mechanism used in the electronic signature is not defined and uses signer’s email, phone PIN, etc. In contrast, digital signature involves certificate-based digital ID authentication method.

 - Digital signature ensures the security of the digital document whereas electronic signature is used for verifying the digital document.

 - In the digital signature, the signature validation is performed by the trusted certificate authorities while it is not the case in electronic signature.

-- Electronic signatures are open to tampering.
+- Electronic signatures are prone to tampering.
 On the contrary, digital signatures are highly secured and offer tamper evidence.

 The terms digital signature and electronic signature are occasionally used interchangeably, but there exists a large difference between them.
 Although, their purposes would overlap, i.e., authenticating a digital document.
 Digital signatures is widely used and more secure than electronic signatures.